NushaMBZ/aide-memoire/EEI4366/N DS-01 P-2.md

 # DATABASE NORMALIZATION

-Database normalization is a process in database design that aims to minimize data redundancy and improve data integrity by organizing data into separate related tables.
+Database normalization is a process in database design that aims to <mark style="background: #FFB86CA6;">minimize data redundancy and improve data integrity</mark> by organizing data into separate related tables.

 characteristics of properly normalized database
 - Scalar values in each fields.